Suspending your studies if you are a doctoral student

 Suspending your studies

-If you are a doctoral student you can suspend your studies for a number of reasons.
+If you are a doctoral student you might suspend your studies for a number of reasons.
 These include:

 - election as a Students' Union Officer